About the Families and Communities Fund

 The Scottish Government’s Families and Communities Fund will run from April 2020 to March 2023, with up to £16m being available annually.

-The funding is targeted at registered Scottish charities (that are also incorporated) which deliver work of national significance.
+The funding is targeted at registered Scottish charities (that are also incorporated) which deliver work of national significance in Scotland.

 The fund will support the delivery of activities which contribute to improved outcomes for children, young people and their families through: